Séverine Boulon: “Staying in touch with all staff members”

 Position?

-Social responsibility?
+Social Responsibility?

 My mandate consists of four main actions.

-The Bolt Method?
+The Boulon Method?

 First term?